NotAmaan/ioMenu-Documentation/quick_start.md

 ### Automatic Integration

 ioMenu integrates with every [well coded theme](./requirements.md).
 If your theme fulfills these requirements (almost every theme does) you should already be setup as automatic integration is enabled by  default.
+[Read more.](./integration.md)

 ### Manual Integration